Written by Lucia Manetti

 The more business departments were involved in the content creation on the web, the more it became clear that it was important to provide the capability for different knowledge and permissions to create and manage content on a website.

-Nowadays, Content Management Systems, like Jumla and WordPress, are very common and powerful, to the point that virtually anyone is able to use them, at least at a beginner level.
+Nowadays, Content Management Systems are very common and powerful, to the point that virtually anyone is able to use them, at least at a beginner level.
+There are many of them: Joomla, WordPress, Crownpeak, Sitefinity, Mura… to name only a few.

 This however doesn’t mean that if you want to unleash its power at 100%, you don’t need a deeper knowledge of the platform and of the code behind it.